docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 The default orientation depends on the type of container.
 For Window and Panel, the default is column, and for Group the default is row.
-The allowed values for the container’s alignChildren and its children’s alignment properties depend on the orientation. parent
+The allowed values for the container's alignChildren and its children's alignment properties depend on the orientation. parent

 Object